Caliper-Corporation/TsmAPIsExamples/HILS/README.md

 # Virtual Traffic Cabinet
-A modern C++ library (C++20) for the virtualization of traffic cabinet in adherence with NEMA-TS2 and ATC Standards.
+Virtual Traffic Cabinet (VTC) is a modern C++ library (C++20) for the virtualization of traffic cabinet in adherence with NEMA-TS2 and ATC Standards.

 ## Compiler
 Requires a C++ compiler that supports C++20.
 Visual Studio or CLion IDE with CMake build system.